Festo-se/cyclonedx-editor-validator/docs/available_commands.md

 * The license has no or an empty `text.content` field.
 * A matching file is found.

 You must provide one file per license text in a flat directory.
-The filename must match the license name specified in the SBOM.
-The filename's extension (anything after and including the last period) can be present in the license name but it doesn't need to.
+The stem of the filename, that is everything up to the extension (i.e., up to but not including the last period), must match the license name specified in the SBOM.

 __Example:__

-Given this license in the input:
+Given this license in the input SBOM:

     {
         "license": {